Psychology (PSY)

 Applications of inferential and descriptive statistics to statistical software in the field of psychology.
 Prerequisites: None.
 Corequisites: PSY230.

 To assess historical and psychological perspectives on women and men and to evaluate contemporary viewpoints regarding the psychology of women and men.
-Prerequisites: A grade of C or better in PSY101 or permission of Instructor.
+Prerequisites: A grade of C or better in PSY101, or permission of Instructor.

 Human development from conception through death.
 Includes biological, physical, cognitive, emotional, and sociocultural development across various ages.
-Prerequisites: A grade of C or better in PSY101 or permission of Instructor.
+Prerequisites: A grade of C or better in PSY101, or permission of Instructor.
 Course Notes: Recommended for students majoring in nursing, education, behavioral, pre-med, and psychology.

 The scientific study of how people's thoughts, feelings, and behaviors are influenced by other people and situations.
 Includes how we think about ourselves and others, persuasion and influence, sexual and romantic attraction, friendship and helping others, aggression and prejudice.
-Prerequisites: A grade of C or better in PSY101 or permission of Instructor.
+Prerequisites: A grade of C or better in PSY101, or permission of Instructor.

 Overview and application of psychological principles based on strengths and resilience of human beings as opposed to dysfunction and symptoms of mental disorders.
 Topics include happiness, relationships, resilience, optimism, well-being, and brain research explaining positive emotions.
 Prerequisites: None.

 Distinguishes between healthy psychological functioning and psychological disorders.
 Includes topics in psychopathology such as problems with anxiety and depression, eating disorders, substance-use, schizophrenia, sexuality, and personality.
 Also covers causes and treatments of psychological disorders.
-Prerequisites: A grade of C or better in PSY101 or permission of Instructor.
+Prerequisites: A grade of C or better in PSY101, or permission of Instructor.

 Planning, execution, analysis, and written reporting of psychological research using American Psychological Association guidelines (APA).
 Surveys the literature, procedures, and instruments in representative areas of psychological research.
 A grade of C or better required in all Prerequisites.
 Prerequisites: ENG101 or ENG107.
-Prerequisites or Corequisites: PSY230 or permission of Instructor.
+Prerequisites or Corequisites: PSY230 or PSY230WL or permission of Instructor.